 Master’s Monday is a parent-run, Christian home-school cooperative led by a board of directors.
 Our goal is to assist parents in directing their child’s home education by offering classes that meet high school requirements and prepare middle school students for high school.
 We are a one-day-a-week tutorial program and believe that a student’s success depends on the participation of the parent in any given subject.
-We do not provide classes for elementary-aged children because we specifically concentrate on the academic subjects needed for graduation and college readiness.
+We specifically concentrate on the academic subjects needed for graduation and college readiness.

 Throughout the year, we offer various ways to involve our students in social aspects of education.
 We have pizza day once a month in which pizza will be provided for the student body for a fee.
 We also have a Thanksgiving luncheon and a Talent/No Talent show at Christmas.
 Other “special days” include: Pajama day, Valentine’s Day, Sports day, and a few others scattered throughout the year.